 Viola sororia 'Freckles' has white blooms speckled with violet that rise above heart shaped leaves in spring.
-A variant of our common violet, it is cute for petite bouquets.
+A variant of our common violet, it is perfect for petite bouquets.
 It leaves and flowers are both edible.
 Viola 'Freckles' is super cute, but it readily self-sows, so be careful where you plant it!
 It will throw seeds into lawns, crevices and any free spot of soil.
 It is a good ground cover where spreading is not an issue.

 Viola sororia 'Freckles' prefers partial shade and moist soil.
 It will tolerate sun if given ample moisture.
 It is drought tolerant and pest resistant.